 For considering the benefits of local capacity requirement reductions in southern California, the differential between capacity south of Path 26 and local capacity was considered.
 The price of San Diego area generation local capacity based on the CPUC's most recent 2017 Resource Adequacy Report, which was published in August 2018, included a weighted average \$3.18/kW-month for San Diego, \$3.48/kW-month for the LA Basin area and \$3.45/kW-month for Big Creek-Ventura.
 This results in a \$38,160/MW-Year, \$41,760/MW-year and \$41,400/MW-year price, respectively, for this capacity.
-Recognizing that local capacity in these areas could also provide other benefits such as flexible and/or system capacity price.
+Recognizing that local capacity in these areas could also provide other benefits such as flexible and/or system capacity need, the net capacity values would be the difference between the local and system capacity price.
 The system weighted average is \$2.09/kW-month, or \$25,080/MW-year.
 Additionally, the CPUC also provided a system weighted average if the system resources are located in southern California (i.e., SP 26).
-The weighted average for system capacity values for the Big Creek-Ventura, LA Basin and San Diego areas versus system or SP 26 resources are set out in Table 4.3-4 below.
+The weighted average for system capacity value that is located in SP 26 is \$1.59/kW-month, or \$19,080/MW-year.
+The net capacity values for the Big Creek-Ventura, LA Basin and San Diego areas versus system or SP 26 resources are set out in Table 4.3-4 below.